KyanFoo/My-Personal-Project/Assets/Dissolve Assets/Final/Personal_DissolveShader_README.txt

 ----------------- Noise Controls -----------------
 Base Color (Color):
-Base Color node to change base color of the GameObject.
+Base Color node is used to change base color of the GameObject.

 Edge Color (Color):
 Edge Color node is used to change the glowing edge of the dissolved GameObject.